artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 - Book II
   - Phaëthon's foolish wish; Apollo attempts to dissuade him
   - Phaëthon's doomed ride; burning heaven and earth; death
-  - The Heliades, Phaëthon's sisters, become trees (and their tears amber)
+  - Phaëthon's sisters become Heliades (and their tears amber)
   - Cycnus turns into a bird as he despairs for Phaëthon
   - Apollo threatens to resign but relents
   - Jove rapes Callisto who births Arcas; turned into constellations